daveray/francis-albert/README.md

     $ lein deps
     $ lein run

-You'll hear a three-chord cadence and then a note.
-Guess the interval of the note using the buttons provided.
+In the "Functional Intervals" tab you'll hear a three-chord cadence and then a note.
+Guess the interval of the note in the key established by the cadence using the buttons provided.
 Then you'll hear another cadence and another note.
 Forever.

+In the "Chord Qualities" tab, Frank plays a single chord for you and you have to guess the quality of the chord, major, minor, etc. Make a guess, then you'll hear another chord, so on and so forth, forever.
+Fun!

 ## License